agungTuanany/docker-mastery-complete-toolset/chapter-4-container-images-where-to-find-and-how-to-build/README.md

-If you ever want to consider not using an official repository, what I usually look for is a _number of stars_ and _number of pull_, because a popular repository, to me , tends to establish trust.
+If you ever want to consider not using an official repository, what I usually look for is a _number of stars_ and _number of pull_, because a popular repository, to me, tends to establish trust.

 I always recommend you download and _inspect_ the software before you use it, and look in the _Dockerfile_ and hopefully they'll have an open source